ehowey/gatsby-starter-stripemart/README.md

 [Theme-UI](https://theme-ui.com/) is a css-in-js library with a constraints based design system.
 You can find the main theme file in `src/styles/theme.js`.
 Try changing around some of the colors and you will see how quickly you can customize the look and feel of the site.

 Theme-UI is based on [Emotion](https://emotion.sh/) and is very similar to Chakra-UI if you are familiar with that library.

-## Deployment

-- Double check CORS origins when you deploy, you will likely need to make sure they are setup correctly
-- Don't forget to set all those `.env` variables correctly in Netlify
-- Stripe webhook secrets for production are going to be different than what you are running locally when testing, make sure you update them!
-- Keep those API keys safe!
-Make sure you don't check those into git.

 ## Roadmap